natos/esibildosola.com/content/workshops.md

 {{< /images >}}

 ## Are you interested on a private workshop?
-If you want to offer profesional coaching to your students and expand the workshops from your own studio Marcela is available to travel and bring her years of experience to your classroom.
+If you want to offer profesional coaching to your students and expand the workshops from your own studio I'm available to travel and bring my years of experience to your classroom.
 [Get in touch](/contact)

 {{< images size="2" >}}